St George's Anglican Church, Bluff Point: History

-By the 1930's, the continued development and increasing population of Geraldton prompted the North West diocese to consider the creation of a second parish and church in Geraldton.
+By the 1930s, the continued development and increasing population of Geraldton prompted the North West diocese to consider the creation of a second parish and church in Geraldton.
 But it was not until the arrival of Miss Cicely Biddle in 1933 from Brede, Sussex, that those plans were put in motion.

 The location chosen was Bluff Point, Geraldton's first suburb.
 Miss Biddle, the Diocesan Messenger and Parish Evangelist (licensed by Bishop Frewer), is credited as the main person responsible for raising the required funds.
 Her efforts included raising £500 in donations from supporters in England.
 In total, over £1200 would be raised from England.
 Other fund raising activities included a fete held to commemorate the Silver Jubilee of King George V.

 Ealse, Cohen and Bennett of Perth were brought on as architects, and tenders for the construction of the church were submitted by 28th March, 1935.
 The build was finalised by the end of the year, with the church consecrated by Bishop Frewer on December 15, 1935.
 The first Rector was Reverend K.B.
 Halley.
 Total cost of the build was £2300.